Best Ambidextrous Mouse: Reviews and Buyer’s Guide

 Moreover, it already features a gaming-grade optical sensor, so the accuracy is uncanny.
 It’s highly responsive regardless of the surface it’s operated on.

 Another awesome feature provided to the user is memory profiles.
 These profiles would be useful when you use the mouse on several computers.

-This mouse has a simple design, but design isn’t a measure for quality.
+This mouse has a simple design, but the design isn’t a measure of quality.
 You need to look into the specs to see how well it will improve your gaming experience.
 It uses a 3310 optical sensor with adjustable sensitivity of 400/800/1600/3200 DPI.

 Tactile feedback is a common term for keyboards, but the same mechanism can also be applied to mice.
 With this type of response, the risk of double switch presses will decrease dramatically.

 It’s important for a gamer to feel every keystroke or press because gaming requires us to hit buttons fast.
 Another adjustable feature on this device is the report rate.
 It can go from 125 to 500 to even 1000Hz if you need a higher polling rate.

 Razer Lancehead Tournament Edition Ambidextrous Gaming Mouse: 16K DPI Optical Sensor – Chroma RGB Lighting – 8 Programmable Buttons – Mechanical Switches